Your 7-day eating for one meal planner

 This nutritionally balanced meal plan is targeted at those who eat and cook for one - designed to save you time, money and food waste.
 Both calorie and carb counted for your convenience, it also contains at least five portions of fruit and veg per day.

-Please note that the full nutritional information and exact specifications for all meals and snacks is available in the PDF only, and not listed below.
+Please note that the full nutritional information and exact specifications for all meals and snacks is available in the Eating for One Meal Planner (PDF 948KB) only, and not listed below.

 The weekly overview